This delicious, creamy Protein Hot Chocolate (30 grams of protein!) is made with protein powder and only takes 5 minutes to make.

 thick, velvety, and oh-so-smooth 🍫

-HOT CHOCOLATE WITH PROTEIN POWDER
+💸 WHY IS HOT CHOCOLATE WITH PROTEIN BUDGET-FRIENDLY?

 DRINK RECIPES TO TRY NEXT TIME: